scottohara/tvmanager/README.md

 **IMPORTANT NOTE REGARDING S3 BUCKET:** Versioning will be automatically enabled on the bucket specified above.
 If you choose to backup to an existing bucket, please be aware that any other keys in this bucket will become version-enabled.
 Each version of an S3 object is counted when calculating your storage usage, so if you have a large bucket and/or it is written to frequently; then be aware that your storage could increase dramatically.
 Recommend that you specify a bucket that will be used exclusively by TV Manager, to avoid any issues.

-For the object key, you may wish to include the deploy/environment as part of the key.
-This enables you to have development, staging and production databases backed up to a single bucket (eg. 'development/database.json', 'staging/database.json', 'production/database.json').
+For the object key, you may wish to include the deploy/environment name as part of the key.
+This enables you to have development, staging and production databases all sharing a single bucket (eg. 'development/database.json', 'staging/database.json', 'production/database.json').

 In development, the above environment variables can be saved to a file (eg. ~/.aws), which can then be sourced in your shell profile (eg. ~/.profile, ~/.bashrc, ~/.zshrc), eg.